resoursea/api/README.md

 ### More Info

-* Initial state of Resources are optional, if not defined a new empty instance will be injected.
+* Initial state of Resources are optional, if not defined a new empty instance will be used.

+* The initialzer method `Init` is optional, if not declared the initial state will remains the same.

-* The constructor method `New` is optional, if not declared the initial state, or a new empty instance will be injected.
+* The constructor method `New` is optional, if not declared the initial state will be injected.

 * The first argument of a Go *struct* method is the *struct* itself, it means that for mapped methods the instance of the Resource will be always injected as the first argument.

 * One of the constraints for a REST services is to don't keep states in the server component, it means that the Resources shouldn't keep states over the connection.
 For this rason, every request will receive a new constructed Resource of each dependency.

+* Initializers cant have dependencies, and you can return just the resource itself and/or an error.

-* Constructors can have dependencies, but **you can't design a circular dependency**.
+* Constructors can have dependencies, but **you can't design a circular dependency**, and you can return just the resource itself and/or an error.

 * Obs: If you change the state of some dependency somewhere that isn't it's method constructor, when it receives pointer Dependency value for instance, it can cause unexpected behavior.